Proven-Paradox/shaper-system/Handbook.md

 * **Max MP:** MP stats for mental points or mana points.
 Hopefully you recognize a pattern here.
 While some Abilities spend HP, most require you to spend MP to use them.
 You start with fifteen plus your Mind times three plus your Heart times three.
 [15 + (MND*3) + (HRT*3)]
 * **SP:** SP stands for skill points.
 This will be elaborated upon further when we discuss skills, but for now the higher this number is, the more things you’ll be able to do outside of combat.
 You start with 16 skill points.

-## Step 2-b: Attack/Defense
+## Step 2-b: Offense/Defense
 These are modifiers to your attacks’ accuracy or your ability to avoid a foes’ attacks.
 It is relatively rare for a roll to be modified only by one’s Attributes; rolls generally have two Attributes added as well as some modifiers from XP bonuses.
 The secondary stats are as follows.
-* **Physical Attack:** This broadly represents your ability to effectively attack foes by mundane means.
-The better your physical attack, the more likely you are to successfully hit foes and do more damage with fists, melee weapons, and non-mental missile attacks.
-A high physical attack could imply great strength, well honed training, precise aim, and other such characteristics.
-You add your Strength and Finesse to physical attack.
+* **Physical Offense:** This broadly represents your ability to effectively attack foes by mundane means.
+The better your physical offense, the more likely you are to successfully hit foes and do more damage with fists, melee weapons, and non-mental missile attacks.
+A high physical offense could imply great strength, well honed training, precise aim, and other such characteristics.
+You add your Strength and Finesse to physical offense.
-* **Mental Attack:** This broadly represents your ability to manipulate energy, technology, or other non-physical forces to strike out at foes.
-High mental attack could imply an intense well of inner power to draw upon, better understanding of technology used to inflict harm on others, a connection to some external power source you channel to lash out at your enemies, or something similar.
+* **Mental Offense:** This broadly represents your ability to manipulate energy, technology, or other non-physical forces to strike out at foes.
+High mental offense could imply an intense well of inner power to draw upon, better understanding of technology used to inflict harm on others, a connection to some external power source you channel to lash out at your enemies, or something similar.
 The term “mental” is here mainly to differentiate it from “physical” and could easily be adjusted to apply to technology, magic, psychic powers, natural weapons, or other such means power sources.
-You add your Mind and Soul to mental attack.
+You add your Mind and Soul to mental offense.
 * **Physical Defense:** This statistic represents your ability to mitigate mundane strikes sent against you.
 This could imply being quick enough to dodge attacks, tough enough to just ignore them, being equipped with armor or shields to protect you, or a combination of these effects.
 You start with 10 Physical Defense.
 You add your Toughness and Finesse to physical defense.
 * **Mental Defense:** Do you see the pattern yet?
 Mental defense enables you to mitigate damage you would otherwise take from energy attacks.
 High mental defense can imply being trained in counterspells or arcane shielding techniques, understanding and utilizing equipment or technology that dampens or redirects energy directed at you, or just being so resilient that you can endure the attack without harm.
 You start with 10 Mental Defense.
 You add your Heart and Soul to mental defense.
 	* Some Abilities or effects sometimes use a value called "Defense Bonus."
 This is just your total defense without the base +10 everyone starts with.
 This value is mostly of concern to characters attempting to get some offensive value from their defensive stats.
 If the value in question is Physical Defense, it will be listed as Physical Defense Bonus, and the same for Mental Defense Bonus.